Keyboard shortcuts

 }

-// Add implicit return nil if no return at end
+// Add implicit return nil ONLY if the last statement wasn't a return.

 block.append_operation(func::r#return(&[nil_value], location));